Philippines Islands Venomous Snakes and Poisonous Spiders and Other Dangerous Animals and Insects.

 Paralysis may follow as the victim drifts in and out of consciousness.
 After this death will come as the entire respiratory system breaks down.

-Victims have been known to become unconscious within 30 minutes after the initial bite.
+Victims have been known to become unconscious within 30 minutes after the initial snake bite.

 The US National Library of Medicine indicated that only 8% of victims manged to reach hospital in time to receive anti-venom.